Skip to content

 Developed with district and borough councils.
 We aim to work together to deliver a more comprehensive, accessible and efficient EV charging network across Hertfordshire.
 If you need these documents in a different format, please contact us.

-We recognise that there's appetite from residents for on-street chargepoints near their homes, but there are more challenges to providing on street chargepoints so we have to carefully consider their locations.
-We are currently working with district and borough councils to:
+We recognise that you want more on-street chargepoints near your homes, but on-street chargepoints are more challenging to install, so we have to carefully consider their locations.

 • there are obvious gaps in existing provision and there is potential demand